bobbae/q/README.md

 Forked version... with changes not likely to be merged into original.

-Added features I need:
+Added features:

-* "leveled" logging via -ql which uses `ast` reflection to enable logs in only certain functions/pkgs
+* "leveled" logging via q.Level which uses `ast` reflection to enable logs in only certain functions/pkgs.
-* turn all logs off with -ql. by default nothing printed via Q.
+* By default nothing printed via Q.
-* output specified via -qo.  -qo stdout, -qo stderr, -qo filename
-* -qo xyz creates /tmp/xyz file
+* q.Output = "xyz" creates /tmp/xyz file to store q.Q messages
+* q.Output = "stderr" prints q.Q messages to stderr
+* q.Output = "stdout" prints q.Q messages to stdout
-* -ql all turns on all q.Q messages
+* q.Level = "all" turns on all q.Q messages
-* -ql xyz turns on q.Q for functions or packages that contain string xyz
+* q.Level = "xyz" turns on q.Q messages for functions or packages that contain string "xyz"
-* -ql and -qo flags inserted at init()
+* Unlike glog, init() does not add to flags to enable q.Output or q.Level.
+They are set manually or can be mapped to flags using specific packages such as cobra, flag, urfave/cli, etc.

 Example for this forked version usage at qqtest/main.go